 Today there is a much wider variety of products available.
 Artificial slates should always be avoided as they inevitably harm the quality of the roofscape.
 With natural slate being imported from Spain, South America and China, great care is needed when specifying real slate.
 Some of these materials are suitable replacements on non-prominent buildings or newbuild, but they are never a satisfactory replacement for historic slate roofing.
+Wherever possible, historic Delabole or other Cornish slate should be reused and re-laid and the use of new Cornish slate preferred over imported slate.

 New slate ought to be fixed using nails - clips are usually specified to compensate for poor slate that splits when holed as using a correct lap will prevent wind-lift.